Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 This comes out to .67 teaspoons per liter or 2.54 teaspoons per gallon!

 This would also include my own experiments which consisted of literally 1000s of tests/applications over three decades with direct aquarium application and more so with fish baths and fish dips where salt (sodium chloride) is utilized as one of the ingredients for the bath or dip.

 Bringing this back to aquarium keeping and my own studies/results as per catfish, I found no problems in short term use up to 2 tablespoons per 5 gallons and long term use up to one teaspoon per 5 gallons.

-Please see this article for a graph from a University Study of salt use for Channel Catfish:
+Please also see this article for a graph from a University Study of salt use for Channel Catfish:

 Columnaris/Saprolegnia Treatment, Prevention, Identification

-I generally keep carbonates/bicarbonates (as with catfish) at around 50 KH for stability of pH, but not so high as to maintain high pH of more than 7.5 (although pH stability is what is most important and actual pH is only a minor secondary concern.
+I generally keep carbonates/bicarbonates (as with catfish) at around 50-100 ppm KH for stability of pH, but not so high as to maintain high pH of more than 7.5 (although pH stability is what is most important and actual pH is only a minor secondary concern.

 Gold fish are from a family of fish that include koi and carp.
 The common goldfish (Carassius auratus) and its fancy variations are fish based on my own experience that do better in water that contains moderate amounts of minerals and electrolytes.